hack-ink/codewars/5kyu/Best travel/README.md

 I use a collection to store the status of each element (checked or not).
 Then calculate every possible.

-If you want to see another way, see the comment in the code.
+If you want to know another way, see the comment in the code.
 And you might need some knowledge about Bijection.